Scyks/Excellence/Documentation/markdown/workbook.md

 ## Function reference

-Workbook **__construct** ( string *$sIdentifier* )
+* Workbook **__construct** ( string *$sIdentifier* )
-Will create an instance of Workbook with given identifier.

-* DataDelegate **getDelegate** ( *void* )
   Will return defined workbook delegate instance.

 * string **getIdentifier** ( *void* )

   Will return defined identifier string.

 * string **getCoordinatesByColumnAndRow** ( int *$iColumn*, int|null *$iRow = null* )

   Will return a coordinate string in Excel format.
 If *$iRow* is null, only the letter for a specific column will be returned.
 (A1)

 * Workbook **create** ( *void* )

   This method create data structure for Excel document.

 * Workbook **save** ( string *$sFilename*)

   will save an Excel document to file by given filename.